bennyhat/papa_visits/README.md

         - A user can't complete their own visits, mostly b/c it's a terrible deal for them.
         - The path and method for this was not a great choice, but I'm keeping it.
 It likely should have been `POST /api/visit/:id/transaction`, as it technically creates a new transaction for that visit (and it's not idempotent like a `PUT` should be).
     - Notes
       - All error responses are in the form `{"error": {"status": 422|401|500, "message": "error details", "errors": {"field": ["error one", "error two"]}}}`.
-This is largely how `CozyParams` likes to present changeset errors and how `Pow` likes to envelope responses, so I went with hit.
+This is largely how `CozyParams` likes to present changeset errors and how `Pow` likes to envelope responses, so I went with it.
   - Context
     - The main functionality (except user creation, b/c `Pow` is coupled with `Plug`) is grouped under the `PapaVisits` context module.
     - This context then delegates to repo pattern modules that control creation, deletion and updating of database models.
     - I tried hard to separate the input models from the database models through the use of a library called `CozyParams`.
 This is a pitfall made by previous maintainers of my current employer's codebase and it has locked us into some nastiness like working with unvalidated, string-keyed maps deep inside business logic.
-    - Even so, the actual API is fairly tightly coupled with the database models (such that I didn't even need to translate DB changesets to parameter changesets in the responses to have them be meaninful).
+    - Even so, the actual API is fairly tightly coupled with the database models (such that I didn't even need to translate DB changesets to parameter changesets in the responses to have them be meaningful).
     - I also made an effort to consider (and integration test) concurrency problems.
 The scenarios for this are detailed later in this README, but ultimately, I settled on `SELECT FOR UPDATE` as a pessimistic locking mechanism.
 Other options would have been:
       - Using postgres advisory locks as those allow the lock to be a bit more semantic.
 Locking while checking the total minutes used by a user doesn't make a whole lot of sense if you phrase the check as `FOR UPDATE`, so an advisory lock would allow the intention to be more clear.
       - Using "Repeatable Read" or "Serializeable" transaction isolation would likely work too, though I didn't try it.
 Retries of the failed transactions would be necessary in this case.